CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### The Sleeping Giant

-This dilapidated tap house is a grimy and perilous watering hole situated at the end of Phandalin's main street.
-It's a favorite haunt of Redbrand thugs and is managed by a cantankerous female dwarf named Grista.
+This dilapidated tap house is a grimy and perilous watering hole situated at the end of Tuntin's main street.
+It's a favorite haunt of Redbrand thugs and is managed by a cantankerous female molekin named Grista.
 If the characters decide to visit this establishment, initiate the "Redbrand Ruffians" encounter.

 ### **The Town Master's Hall**